Class 12 NCERT Solutions For English Drama Chapter 1 - Chandalika

 The play is a tale of the complexity of human minds and their various needs and wants.
 Prakriti is an untouchable girl who was termed as “Chandalika”.
 She has been brought up with the belief that she is not equal to other humans of upper caste, and no one outside of her clan would accept water or anything from her hands.
 One day a Buddhist monk, Ananda, comes to her and asks for some water.
 She tells him that she is an untouchable girl, but he does not accept the norms of society and tells her both of them are equal human beings.

 The dark forces of the nether world make Anandna come to Prakriti, but he is not his usual self.
-Prakriti is unable to see this state of Ananda, where he has lost his glow and peaceful demeanour and looks agitated and tortured.
+Prakriti cannot see this state of Ananda, where he has lost his glow and peaceful demeanour and looks agitated and tortured.
 She pleads with her mother to release Ananda from the spell and not cause further humiliation.

-Ananda pardons Prakriti for this act as he understands that she has not to be treated well in life, and that made her do things that were beyond normal.
-Prakriti realizes that loving someone does not mean holding on to them without their wish.
+Ananda pardons Prakriti for this act as he understands that she has not been treated well in life, making her do things beyond ordinary.
+Prakriti realises that loving someone does not mean holding on to them without their wish.